The Theory Test for car drivers and motorcyclists is the first step on the road to becoming a licensed and safe road user.

 You’ll be asked questions taken from the 14 official question categories set by the DVSA.
 These are; Accidents, Alertness, Attitude, Documents, Hazard Awareness, Motorway Rules, Other Types of Vehicle, Road and Traffic Signs, Rules of the Road, Safety and Your Vehicle, Safety Margins, Vehicle Handling and Vulnerable Road Users.

-In total there are more than 773 Theory Test questions that you could be asked, so it’s wise to get in as much practise as you possibly can.
+In total there are 721 Theory Test questions that you could be asked, so it’s wise to get in as much practise as you possibly can.